Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Proposed Method

 \subsubsection{Step 3: Obtain the Model-Specific Alignment Networks}

-Driven by the aforementioned two steps, we develop the Model-Specific Alignment Networks (MSAN) for obtaining domain-invariant semantic latent vector, as shown in Fig.~\ref{fig:ACT} \emph{(step 3)}.
-Structurally, the MSAN (TAN or SAN) consists of a pair of symmetrical encoding header and decoding header.
-Since the bottleneck-level semantic features $F^{T} \in \mathbb{R}^{H^{'}\times W^{'}\times C ^{'} }$ and $F^{S} \in \mathbb{R}^{H^{''}\times W^{''}\times C ^{''} } $ of these two networks are different on the spatial dimension, the encoding headers then map the features into the semantic latent vectors with a unified form, expressed as $F^{T/S}\longmapsto S^{T/S} \in \mathbb{R}^{1\times C}$. \textbf{Importantly}, we introduce the paired $S^{Y}$ acquired from P-SAE for domain-invariant vector regularization.
-Thus, the $S^{T/S}$ is constrained by $S^{Y}$ as following:
+Driven by the aforementioned two steps, we develop the Model-Specific Alignment Networks (MSAN) for obtaining domain-invariant semantic latent vectors, as shown in Fig.~\ref{fig:ACT} \emph{(step 3)}.
+Structurally, the MSAN (TAN or SAN) consists of a pair of symmetrical encoding-header and decoding-header.
+Since the bottleneck-level semantic features $F^{T/S}$ of teacher and student are different with the spatial dimensions, we utilize the encoding header to map these features into the latent vectors $S^{T/S} \in \mathbb{R}^{1\times C}$ with a unified dimension $C$. \textbf{Importantly}, we exploit the corresponding latent vectors acquired by the pre-trained semantic autoencoder for domain-invariant regularization, expressed as:

-Then, the semantic vectors are upsampled into feature maps by the model-specific decoding headers, which could also be treated as the feature map reconstruction to minimize the gap between the input and output of MSAN.
-This process is supervised by following loss:
+Then, the semantic vectors $S^{T/S}$ are upsampled into feature maps by the model-specific decoding headers, which could also be treated as the feature map reconstruction to minimize the gap between the input and output of MSAN.
+This process is supervised by the following loss:

-where the $\mathcal{L}_{rec}^{F^{T/S}}$ denotes feature reconstruction loss of MSAN.
+where the $\hat{F}^{T/S}$ denotes reconstructed features.
 In this step, the overall MSAN is optimized by:

-$\lambda$ is the loss weight term which is set 0.5 in practice.
-Supervised by Eqn.
-(5), the encoded deep-level semantic features $F^{T/S}$ from these two models are mapped to a consistent domain-invariant latent space.
-Thus, we could translate the domain-specific medical images into consistent domain-invariant vectors.
-After the training of MSAN, the encoder and decoder headers are fixed, and only the student model is scratch-optimized in the following Dual Contrastive Graph Distillation (DCGD) and Domain-Invariant Cross Distillation (DICD) schemes.
+where $\lambda$ is the loss weight term which is set 0.5 in practice.
+Supervised by Eq. \eqref{eq4}, the encoded bottleneck-level semantic features from the teacher and student models are mapped to a consistent domain-invariant latent space.
+After the training of MSAN, the encoding and decoding headers are fixed, and only the student model is optimized in the following Dual Contrastive Graph Distillation (DCGD) and Domain-Invariant Cross Distillation (DICD) schemes.